tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 # How testing can influence design {#design}

 If we decouple the system's components, it makes them easier to test in isolation.
 This has the additional benefit of creating a more flexible architecture.
 This section describes the ports and adapters approach when applied to testing.
+Code samples are in Java.
+Sorry.

 ## Example problem